greymattergames/unbug/README.md

 unbug::breakpoint!();

 for i in 0..5 {
-    // ensure! will only trigger the debugger once when the expression argument is false unbug::ensure!(false);
+    // ensure! will only trigger the debugger once
+    // when the expression argument is false unbug::ensure!(false);

-    // ensure_always! will trigger the debugger every time the expression argument is false unbug::ensure_always!(i % 2 == 0);
+    // ensure_always! will trigger the debugger every time
+    // when the expression argument is false unbug::ensure_always!(i % 2 == 0);

-    // Use the tracing_subscriber crate to log error messages from the fail! and fail_always! macros. tracing_subscriber::fmt::init();
+    // Use the tracing_subscriber crate to log error messages
+    // from the fail! and fail_always! macros. tracing_subscriber::fmt::init();

-    // fail! pauses and logs an error message, will also only trigger once unbug::fail!("fail! will continue to log in non-debug builds");
+    // fail! pauses and logs an error message
+    // will also only trigger once
+    unbug::fail!("fail! will continue to log in non-debug builds");

     if i < 3 {
-        unbug::fail!("fail! and fail_always! can be formatted just like error! from the Tracing crate {}", i);
+        // fail! and fail_always! can be formatted just like error!
+        // from the Tracing crate
+        unbug::fail!("{}", i);
     }

     let Some(_out_var) = some_option else {